 The fatal flaws of raw AI output

-- The soul of a robot: ai content has a tell-tale generic quality.
+AI content has a telltale generic quality.
 It lacks a unique voice, personality or any sense of style.
-It’s grammatically correct but emotionally vacant.
+It's grammatically correct but emotionally vacant.

-- Confident untruths: AI models will “hallucinate,” or invent facts, with absolute confidence.
-They will create statistics, cite non-existent studies and misattribute quotes. publishing this without rigorous fact-checking is brand suicide.
+AI models will "hallucinate," or invent facts, with absolute confidence.
+They will create statistics, cite non-existent studies and misattribute quotes.
+Publishing this without rigorous fact-checking is brand suicide.

 The human writer: the master of the last mile